WCS-Marine/local-reef-pressures/README.md

 Contains all the scripts needed to reproduce the results and the figures of the article.

 `Analysis.R`.
+Code to:

-Code to perform all the analysis of the article and to draw Figure 3 (Individual pressures: regional comparisons), Figure 4 (Density distribution of pressure percentiles and frequency of occurrence of top pressures in refugia vs non-refugia), Figure S7 (Comparison of frequency of occurrence of top pressures between regions), Figure S8 (Pressure intensity when top-ranked), Figure S9 (Correlation among pressures) and Figure S14 (Density distribution of pressure raw values) of the article
+- perform all the analyses of the article
+- draw Figure 3 (Individual pressures: regional comparisons)
+- draw Figure 4 (Density distribution of pressure percentiles and frequency of occurrence of top pressures in refugia vs non-refugia)
+- draw Figure S1 (Correlation among pressures)
+- draw Figure S2 (Density distribution of pressure raw values)
+- draw Figure S10 (Comparison of frequency of occurrence of top pressures between regions)
+- draw Figure S11 (Pressure intensity when top-ranked)

 `Analysis BCU medians.R`.
+Code to:

+- calculate top pressure for each refugium
+- draw Figure S12 (Median pressure for each refugium)
-Code to plot Figure S10 (Regional comparisons of median pressure of refugia) and Figure S13 (median pressure for each refugia) of the article
+- draw Figure S13 (Regional comparisons of median pressure of refugia)

 `Plot Maps.R`.
+Code to

-Code to plot Figure 1 (map of top pressures), Figure 2 (map of cumulative impact score) and Figures S1 to S6 (map of individual pressures) of the article
+- draw Figure 1 (map of top pressures)
+- draw Figure 2 (map of cumulative impact score)
+- Figure S3 to S8 (individual pressure maps)

 `analysis/report-cards/` contains the code to produce the report cards, which are saved in `BCU Report cards/`.